-A student who has resigned or been dismissed from the nursing program may reapply to the original campus of Spring 2018 Nursing Handbook 24 Rev. 1/4/18 admission.
+A student who has resigned or been dismissed from the nursing program may reapply to the original campus of admission.
 The following process shall be utilized:

-- 1. The student shall submit a written request for readmission to the coordinator of the Nursing Program by April 15 for fall semester consideration and by October 15 for spring semester consideration.
-The letter shall state the reason for resignation, the reason readmission is being sought and updated contact Information to include email, mailing address, and phone.
+The student shall submit a written request for readmission to the coordinator of the Nursing Program by April 15 for fall semester consideration and by October 15 for spring semester consideration.
+The letter shall state the reason for resignation, the reason readmission is being sought and

+- updated contact Information to include email, mailing address, and phone.
 A readmission fee of \$40.00 should accompany the letter. - 2.
 Students will be provided with a study guide and a testing schedule for the last successful semester.
-Students will be required to achieve an 80% or higher score on an exam of the previous semester classes. - 3.
-Students that are successful with readmission testing will be scheduled an interview with the readmission board.
-The board may consist of the Nursing Program administrator, program coordinator, nursing faculty members, a general faculty member, advisory council member and, if desired, a student peer.
+Students will be required to achieve an 80% or higher score on an exam of the previous semester classes.
+A Kaplan exam maybe given. - 3.
+Students that are successful with readmission testing will be scheduled an interview with the readmission committee.
+The committee may consist of the Director of Nursing, program coordinator, nursing faculty members, a general faculty member, advisory council member and, if desired, a student peer.
 Each member has one (1) vote.
-The Vice President of Academic Affairs or Campus Director may be part of this board. - 4.
-Information which will be considered for reentry will include, but not be limited to: student records, student interview, course records, GPA, clinical evaluations, testing scores and dosage exam scores.

-- 5. Readmission criteria that must be met includes, but is not limited to: - a.
+The Vice President of Academic Affairs or Campus Director may be part of this committee. - 4.
+Information which will be considered for reentry will include, but not be limited to: student records, student interview, course records, GPA, clinical evaluations, testing scores and dosage exam scores. - 5.
+Readmission criteria that must be met includes, but is not limited to: - a.
 The student does not owe money to Crowder College - b.
 The student satisfactorily completes testing requirements by the specified deadline. - c.
-Students who failed to progress academically must sit out one full semester (Spring/Fall) before reapplication. - 6.
-Once eligibility for readmission is established, students will be readmitted on a space available basis. - 7.
+Students who failed to progress academically must sit Fall 2018 Nursing Handbook 23 Rev. 08/06/18 out one full semester (Spring/Fall) before reapplication.

+- 6. Once eligibility for readmission is established, students will be readmitted on a space available basis. - 7.
 Students who are readmitted will be on probation and will be required to repeat all courses they did not successfully complete, be currently enrolled, and satisfactorily pass clinical.
 The Readmission board may contract with the student for additional requirements. - 8.
-No student shall be readmitted more than one time to any Crowder College nursing program. - 9.
-If student is not selected for readmission within one year of leaving the program, the student will then be required to apply to restart the program as a readmission student to their original program. - 10.
-The Readmission Committee is tasked with assessing individuals to help a student be successful in their readmission to the program and may outline additional requirements as part of readmission approval (such as Spring 2018 Nursing Handbook 26 Rev. 1/4/18 attending Life Skills course, documentation of a meeting with Financial Aid, etc.)
+No student shall be readmitted more than one time to any Crowder College nursing program. - If student is not selected for readmission within one year of leaving the program, the student will then be required to apply to restart the program as a readmission student to their original program. - 10.
+The Readmission Committee is tasked with assessing individuals to help a student be successful in their readmission to the program and may outline additional requirements as part of readmission approval (such as attending Life Skills course, documentation of a meeting with Financial Aid, etc.)